devpatel0005/ATM-System/README.md

+# "This project is prepared by 23AIML039-47-49."
-# This project on ATM system
+# "This project is on ATN System."